the bottom line

 As we often say: it depends.

-- Oil: Lovely at night; excellent for dry, mature skin in anxious and creative types (vata in Ayurvedic lingo) during the daytime too.
-Dr. Naidu has promised to make one for Anokha® just as soon as she finds someone to write these blogs for her.
+- Oil: Lovely at night; excellent for dry, mature skin in anxious and creative types during the daytime too.
+Dr. Naidu has promised to make one for anokha® just as soon as she finds someone to write these blogs for her.

 - Gel: Gel cleansers can be very nice as well as long as they do not contain sulfates or medicated acne-fighting ingredients (hint, hint – salicylic acid, we mean you).
 Glycolic acid also tends to get thrown into gel cleansers more often that we like to see.
 While there is a place for medicated washes, when used routinely they will dry and irritate your skin out faster than…well, fast.